A yoga practice for swimmers is an effective way to incorporate mental skills practice into your training regime.

 Developing strong mental skills is an important aspect of achieving success in any sport.
 Even though this is an accepted fact many don’t take the time to focus on them.
-It is often because of time restraints and the lack of practical ways to do so.
+Often it is because of time restraints and the lack of practical ways to do so.

 People commonly see yoga as a series of physical skills that improve strength, mobility and body awareness.
-Yoga is also an incredible way to work on your mental skills while developing your physical abilities.
+A yoga practice for swimmers can also be an incredible way to work on your mental skills while developing your physical abilities.

-In his book Mental Skills for Competitive Swimmers world renowned sports psychologist Dr. John Hogg lists several key skills needed to create an ideal performance state.
+In his book Mental Skills for Competitive Swimmers sports psychologist Dr. John Hogg lists several key skills swimmers need to help create an ideal performance state.

-Yoga is a practical way to develop a number of those including:
+A yoga practice for swimmers is a practical way to develop these: